niggoo/niggoo/README.md

 Also a Linux nerd. 🤓

-‼️ If you'd like to check out my most up to date repos, visit my [profile on codeberg.org ⛰️](https://codeberg.org/niggoo) - I host most of my stuff there ‼️
+‼️ If you'd like to check out my most up to date repos, visit my [profile on gitlab.com 🦊]([https://codeberg.org/niggoo](https://gitlab.com/niggoo)) - I host most of my stuff there ‼️

 I also do *not-so-regular-but-still* [blogging about various topics](https://www.auroria.io). ⌨️

-If you wanna connect, hit me up on [Mastodon](https://mastodon.social/@niggoo). 🐘 📢
+If you wanna connect, hit me up on [Mastodon](https://mastodon.social/@niggoo) 🐘 or [Bluesky](https://bsky.app/profile/niggoo.auroria.io)🦋.  📢